Klodii/dotfiles/.config/nvim/README.md

 # Useful tricks

+### Change buffer filetype
+If you are working on a new file without extension and you want the highlight of a given filetype, like python, markdown, sql...

+You can just type

+`:setfiletype <type>`
+or
+`:setf <type>`

+`<type>` can be python, markdown, sql

 ### Highlight in comments
 To highlight groups in comments, like TODOs you have to install for treesitter `:TSInstall comments`